 By Chris and Sherry Hardie

-Sherry: "Dry and peppery with black cherry and raspberry flavors."
+Sherry: “Full-bodied and very dry with black cherry and pepper.”
 3 stars

 Chris: “Smoky plum, cherry and pepper.”
 3 stars

 Available locally for about $8.

 Coming next week: Starling Castle Red